thomascarreau/NSEoS/README.md

 * Relative uncertainty of b is large: why?: lack of data.

+* Replace ELFc for ELFd modeling: not pertinent to take a high density point as it is done is the paper, ELFc modeling give better results.

 * Work out the crust-core transition at constant pressure

-* Replace ELFc for ELFd modeling

 * Write outer-crust EoS calculation code